 The screen is the best on the list.
 It is a good TN panel with 100% sRBG coverage.
 In other words, a display with vivid and detailed colors and the right brightness.

 The hardware is the same as the hardware in the Acer Aspire E 15 E5-575G-52RJ.
 So, a plenty of storage with a 1TB 5400 rpm HDD.
 8GB DDR4 ram.
 With DDR4 you can enjoy a fast multitasking or browsing experience.
 The Intel Core i5-6200U CPU that is plenty enough for gaming and everyday use.
 And the Nvidia GeForce 940MX graphics card that you can use for light gaming.
 You can even play even more demanding games smoothly.
 At least if you turn down the shadows and use a more simple AA.

 The Acer F5-573G-56CG also got the best battery on the list.
 You can only play games on it for about 3 hours before you need to charge but for everyday use, it will often hold for the whole day.

 Summary: The same powerful hardware but better design and battery.
 This laptop is in high demand and not always available but when it is, it is one of the best gaming laptops you can get in the 500 dollar gaming laptop price range.

 |Exceptional battery life||No optical drive|

-Sure, you won’t be able to play the latest AAA games on 60 fps on high setting.
+Sure, you won’t be able to play the latest AAA games on 60 fps on high settings with these laptops.

-But if you want to enjoy some less demanding games or are happy with playing the demanding games on low, then a gaming laptop under 500 is just for you.
+But if you want to enjoy some less demanding games or are happy with playing the demanding games on low, then one of the gaming laptops under 500 above is just for you.